NVIDIA/DALI/docs/advanced_topics.rst

 When one value is provided, it is used for all output buffers for an operator.
 When a list is provided, each buffer is presized to the corresponding size.
-To determine the amount of memory output that each operator needs:
+To determine the amount of memory output that each operator needs, complete the following tasks:

 1) you might Create the pipeline by setting ``enable_memory_stats`` to True.
 2) Query the pipeline for the operator’s output memory statistics by calling the ``executor_meta``